strichliste/strichliste-docker/README.md

 Ideally you want 3 different files for the three database tables (user, article and transactions).

 ### Edit the CSV Files
 Since the sqlite csv dump produces empty cells for non existant values we need to replace these empty cells with NULL.
-To archive that i used the following command in vim (any other find and replace will do the same job):
+To achieve that i used the following command in vim (any other find and replace will do the same job):
 ```:%s/,,/,NULL,/gc```
 In this moment make sure the amount of columns in the file matches the first line (which repesents the names of the columns).

 ### Mount the files into the container
-To make the csv files accessable from inside the container we need to mount them as volumes.
+To make the csv files accessible from inside the container we need to mount them as volumes.
 To do that you would add the following line for each of the 3 files to the volumes section inside the docker-compose.yml under the service strichliste (line 22):
 ```- ./path/to/csv/file.csv:/source/var/file.csv```